 Atlassian and Slack set the standard for modern, remote IT teams

 As companies adopt hybrid work models in response to the Covid-19 pandemic, IT leaders are identifying new ways to replace synchronous processes and meetings with more flexible alternatives.
-These changes present opportunities to reimagine the office as a virtual experience and introduce tools that help teams stay connected and engaged wherever they are.
+These changes present opportunities to reimagine the office as a digital experience and introduce tools that help teams stay connected and engaged wherever they are.

-Integrations can play a pivotal role in the new virtual headquarters.
+Integrations can play a pivotal role in the new digital headquarters.
 Our survey respondents reported that Slack and Atlassian integrations have offered significant technical and cultural benefits to users in remote settings.
 Bringing the tools together has allowed IT teams to better support remote workers (78%), improve visibility (61%) and promote team building (57%).